 The start of the oral exam includes a visual and physical inspection of his or her teeth by our San Jose pedodontist, to check for any loose teeth, loose fillings, or other concerns.
 X-rays are taken to get a good look inside your child’s teeth.
 This is where even small cavities can be detected.
 It is essential to get them filled promptly.
 As they continue to grow, the chances grow greater for infections, pain, and maybe even the loss of a tooth.
 Since there is a basic schedule during which baby teeth are expected to fall out and adult teeth grow in, anything that disrupts that schedule can cause problems later on.

 The final part of the session is a teeth cleaning.
-This will allow our read this to eradicate any and all plaque and tartar left, thereby giving her or him a fresh start on great oral health.
+This will allow our how long does the xanax high last to eradicate any and all plaque and tartar left, thereby giving her or him a fresh start on great oral health.
 If it’s been at least six months since your child has had an oral exam, please call us to schedule one.